bgkillas/kalc/README.md

 Usage: kalc [FLAGS] function_1 function_2 function_3...
 FLAGS: --help (this message)
 --tau fractions are shown in tau instead of pi
+--deg compute in degrees
+--rad compute in radians
+--grad compute in gradians
---deg compute in degrees, gets rid of complex support for non hyperbolic trig functions --2d [num] number of points to graph in 2D
+--2d [num] number of points to graph in 2D
 --3d [num] number of points to graph in 3D
 --xr [min] [max] x range for graphing